 (A) "State community college district" means a political subdivision composed of the territory of a county, or of two or more contiguous counties, in either case having a total population of at least one hundred fifty thousand, and organized for the purpose of establishing, owning, and operating a state community college within the district or a political subdivision created pursuant to division (A) of section 3358.02 of the Revised Code.

 (B) "State community college" means a two-year institution, offering a baccalaureate-oriented program, technical education program, or an adult continuing education program.
 The extent to which the college offers baccalaureate-oriented and technical programs shall be determined in its charter.
-However, a state community college may offer applied bachelor's degree programs pursuant to section 3333.051 of the Revised Code.
+However, a state community college may offer applied bachelor's degree programs or nursing bachelor's degree programs pursuant to section 3333.051 of the Revised Code.